-If you’re a beginner, it’s best to start with the yarn, and once you get the hang of it, tackle smaller projects using thread.
+For example, if you’re a beginner, start with yarn, and once you get the hang of it, tackle smaller projects using thread.

-There are many types of yarn, but the most popular yarn types for crocheting is acrylic, cotton, and wool.
+There are many types of yarn, but the most popular yarn types for crocheting are acrylic, cotton, and wool.

-- Acrylic – A synthetic fiber, and cheap and plentiful.
+- Acrylic – Acrylics are a synthetic fiber, and cheap and plentiful.
 Acrylic yarn is popular with crocheters and a perfect choice for a beginner crochet project.
 Make anything from scarves to cushions.
-Some of the cheaper ones may be hard to crochet with, as they tend to split regularly.
+Some of the cheaper ones may be hard to crochet with, as they split regularly.
 Read the customer reviews.

 - Cotton – This is excellent for something like a dishcloth because it’s inflexible and holds its shape well.
 For something you need to have a bit more breathing room, this isn’t such a good choice.
 It might be a bit more challenging to use than wool or acrylic, but it’s great for the warmer months.

-- Wool – From the ever-popular sheep, this material is a no-brainer.
-Warm, moisture-wicking, soft, easy to work with, flexible, what’s not to love?
+- Wool – From the ever-popular sheep or other animals like goats.
+Warm, moisture-wicking, soft, flexible, what’s not to love?
 This a perfect choice because it’s effortless to unravel and re-use without becoming pilled and curly.
-But if you’re allergic to animal fibers, this is something to avoid.
+If you’re allergic to animal fibers, this is something to avoid.
 It irritates some people’s skin

 The Different Yarn Weights

-You should use the recommended crochet hook size with the weight as per the yarn label.
+Use the recommended needle or crochet hook size with the weight as per the yarn label.
+Always do swatches first.